asaprockky/metatrader5bot/README.md

 ## Contributing
 Feel free to fork this repository, submit issues, or send pull requests to enhance functionality (e.g., add more timeframes, symbols, or error handling).

-## License
-[Specify your license here, e.g., MIT] - Add a license file if applicable.

 ---